State superintendent candidates differ on paying, keeping teachers

 “We’ve got to leave multiple on-ramps into the profession, so we’ve got a lot of work to do,” she said.

 Grace and fellow candidate John Cox, of Peggs, are career-long superintendents of public school districts.
 Ryan Walters, a history teacher from McAlester and Edmond, has since become Gov. Kevin Stitt’s education adviser as secretary of education, as well as the executive director of a school choice nonprofit.
-William Crozier, of Union City, is a retired veteran who has taught in college, middle school, middle school and prison.
+William Crozier, of Union City, is a retired veteran who has taught in college, middle school and prison inmates.

 The candidates will compete for the Republican Party’s primary vote next Tuesday, June 28.
 The winner will face Democrat Jenna Nelson, of Edmond, in the general election in November.